 - Stove: Place florets in a preheated skillet with ½ cup water.
 Cover and steam for 6-8 minutes.

 - Instant Pot: Place florets in a steamer basket.
 Add 1 cup water (1.5 cups for 8qt) and place the steamer basket in.
-Close lid and pressure cook for '0' minutes.
+Close the lid and pressure cook for '0' minutes.
 Manually release pressure after that and enjoy!

 How to Store

-Refrigerate: Store the cut up cauliflower in an airtight container for up to 10 days.
+Refrigerate: Store the cut-up cauliflower in an airtight container for up to 10 days.

 Storage Tip: If you've stored the whole cauliflower head in your crisper drawer for a few days before cutting, brown spots may develop naturally.
 Simply cut these off to avoid any unwanted bitter flavor.
 That being said, if it has an off-odor or the spots are black, discard it.